nrfconnect/Asset-Tracker-Template/docs/modules/led.md

 Instead of using a state machine, the LED module operates as follows:

 1. When a message is received on the `LED_CHAN` channel:
-   - Any existing blink pattern is canceled
+   - Any existing blink pattern is canceled.
-   - The new LED state (colors and timing) is saved
+   - The new LED state (colors and timing) is saved.
-   - The LED is turned on with the specified color
+   - The LED is turned on with the specified color.

 2. If a blinking pattern is specified (repetitions != 0):
-   - A timer is started with `duration_on_msec`
+   - A timer is started with `duration_on_msec`.
-   - When the timer expires, the LED toggles between on and off states
+   - When the timer expires, the LED toggles between on and off states.
-   - The timer alternates between `duration_on_msec` and `duration_off_msec`
+   - The timer alternates between `duration_on_msec` and `duration_off_msec`.
-   - This continues until the specified number of repetitions is reached
+   - This continues until the specified number of repetitions is reached.
-   - If repetitions is -1, the blinking continues indefinitely or until a new message is received
+   - If repetitions is -1, the blinking continues indefinitely or until a new message is received.

 The module handles error cases gracefully and reports issues through logging.

-## Configurations
+## Configuration

 The LED module uses the following configuration options: